Why was the Framework developed?

 Without the tools to assess and compare the quality of an academic’s educational contribution, the research-dominant culture within higher education is unlikely to change.

-If the recognition of teaching is to be improved, so must be the ways in which we assess it.
+If the reward of university teaching is to improve, so too must the ways we define and evaluate it

 Stacks Image 341